 Centrally located in Little Burgundy, one of Montreal’s most up-and-coming neighborhoods, September Surf Cafe demonstrated creativity and resilience when faced with dwindling walk-in customers.

-Rather than throw in the towel, they quickly transitioned their cafe into a community hub, offering breakfast, coffee, and even partnered with local bakery Baby Duck MTL to start selling their goods via order ahead and takeout.
+Rather than throw in the towel, in 2020 they quickly transitioned their cafe into a community hub, offering breakfast, coffee and even partnered with local bakery Baby Duck MTL to start selling their goods via order ahead and takeout.

-Cleverly calling their concept Deptember (a mix between their name, September, and a depanneur, which means convenience store in French), customers can place orders online and schedule a pickup time to assure social distancing measures are respected.
+Cleverly calling their concept Deptember (a mix between their name, September, and a depanneur, which means convenience store in French), customers were able to place orders online and scheduled pickup times.

 The French pronunciation of seven is “sept”—clever!

-Mandy’s is a popular gourmet salad restaurant with seven locations in the Montreal area.
-Mandy’s offers online ordering directly on their website using UEAT, where customers can select their order and at which location they’ll pick it up from.
+Mandy’s is a popular gourmet salad restaurant with nine locations in the Montreal and Toronto area and they offer online ordering directly on their website using UEAT, where customers can select their order and at which location they’ll pick it up from.

-In light of COVID-19, Mandy’s offered grocery boxes, where customers could order a variety of produce online and either pick it up from the nearest location or have it delivered to their doorstep.
+In 2020, Mandy’s even offered grocery boxes, where customers could order a variety of produce online and either pick it up from the nearest location or have it delivered to their doorstep.

 What’s neat about Mandy’s online ordering is that it’s 100% branded.
 Even though delivery and takeout are done using the online ordering platform UEAT, the overall look and feel of the ordering experience is very much Mandy’s.
 That’s what we call a white-labeled: when a company allows users of their product to rebrand it as if it were their own.